bevyengine/bevy/examples/README.md

 [Display and Visibility](../examples/ui/display_and_visibility.rs) | Demonstrates how Display and Visibility work in the UI.
 [Flex Layout](../examples/ui/flex_layout.rs) | Demonstrates how the AlignItems and JustifyContent properties can be composed to layout nodes and position text
 [Font Atlas Debug](../examples/ui/font_atlas_debug.rs) | Illustrates how FontAtlases are populated (used to optimize text rendering internally)
+[Interactive UI Texture](../examples/ui/interactive_ui_texture.rs) | An example of making interactive UI as a part of a 3D world
 [Overflow](../examples/ui/overflow.rs) | Simple example demonstrating overflow behavior [Overflow and Clipping Debug](../examples/ui/overflow_debug.rs) | An example to debug overflow and clipping behavior [Relative Cursor Position](../examples/ui/relative_cursor_position.rs) | Showcases the RelativeCursorPosition component